- Home

 4) Alcohol Screening

-Alcohol Screening is administered by a LISW This component allows DWI Offenders to be screened and treatment recommendations provided to the courts.
+Alcohol Screening is administered in house using the Noble IDA Screening Survey Tool.
+This component allows DWI Offenders to be screened and treatment recommendations provided to the courts.
 If the client needs treatment; we provide listings of local facilities.

 5) Alternative Sentencing